VVsmileyx/MetaGO/README.md

   `…`
   `/home/…/P25.fasta`

-#### 3.2.2 InputData is the integrated feature matrix
+#### 3.2.2 InputData is the feature matrix filtering out highly-sparse features

 - Description

-  The input file(files) should be 'tuple_union_x' (x=1,2,...,n; n is the number in option '-P',and if n=1, the input file's name is 'tuple_union') in the floder you choose in option '-O',which are the results of running the program last time with chooseing 'RAW' in option '-I'.
+  The input file should be 'tuple_union_x' ( x=4, 8, 16 ) or 'tuple_union' in the floder you choose in option '-O',which are the results of running the program last time with chooseing 'RAW' in option '-I'.

 - Example:
 tuple_union/part-xxx: